Vegetable Beef Soup

 - 1/2 cup frozen peas

-- In a 3 1/2 to 4 quart slow cooker, combine beef chuck pieces, sliced carrots, cubed potatoes and chopped onion.
+- In a 3 1/2 to 4 quart slow cooker, combine beef chuck pieces, sliced carrots, cubed potatoes, chopped onion and minced garlic.
 Sprinkle with salt and thyme.
 Add bay leaf, tomatoes with juices and water.
 Stir until all ingredients are combined.

 - Cover; cook on low-heat setting for 8 to 10 hours or on high-heat setting for 4 to 5 hours.